plmcdowe/School/README.md

 ## IU Informatics, BS.
 ### [ Capstone Project: "ParkIU" ](https://github.com/plmcdowe/School/tree/1228ab2c2261ae7d5b3b14264a321303cdc0361b/IU-Informatics-Capstone)
-> Contains my contributions to a project which created an iOS application to track availability of on campus parking.
+> My contributions to a project which created an iOS application to track availability of on campus parking.
-> Two Particle Photon's were fitted with sonar sensors and programmed to increment/decrement parking facility occupancy.
+> Two Particle Photon's fitted with sonar sensors programmed to increment/decrement parking facility occupancy.
 > Updates to the count were published by Json web-hooks to a PHP script which updated a SQL datatbase.
 >> [ ParticleA.ino ](https://github.com/plmcdowe/School/blob/1228ab2c2261ae7d5b3b14264a321303cdc0361b/IU-Informatics-Capstone/ParticleA.ino) decrements on vehicle exit and published the event to ParticleB.
 >> [ ParticleB.ino ](https://github.com/plmcdowe/School/blob/1228ab2c2261ae7d5b3b14264a321303cdc0361b/IU-Informatics-Capstone/ParticleB.ino) increments on vehicle entrance and published all events to the Particle cloud.